History of Tulsi Gabbard in Timeline

 In October 2019, Tulsi Gabbard qualified for the fourth presidential debate in Ohio.

-October 25, 2019: Announcement not to seek reelection in 2020
+October 25, 2019: Announcement Not to Seek Reelection in 2020

-December 2019: Saturday Night Live parodies of Gabbard
+December 2019: Saturday Night Live Parodies

 Loading Video...

-December 2019: Vote on Trump Impeachment
+December 2019: Vote "Present" on Trump Impeachment

 December 20, 2019: Stop Arming Terrorists Act becomes law

-2019: Views on Putin as a U.S. adversary
+2019: Views Putin as a U.S. adversary

-In 2019, Tulsi Gabbard affirmed on MSNBC's Morning Joe that she views Putin as a U.S. adversary.
+In 2019, Tulsi Gabbard affirmed on MSNBC's Morning Joe that she views Vladimir Putin as a U.S. adversary.

 2019: Support for Moratorium on Factory Farms